- Types Of Climbing Shoe Rubber

 To summarize: At the danger of sounding like a broken record, the ideal rigidity of a shoe depends on what you are standing on.
 If you are working on a vertical route with microscopic footholds, a stiff shoe is what you need.
 If you are working on a monstrous overhang, you will want a soft shoe that will conform to the hold to allow for maximum friction.

 Climbing Shoe Rubber Comparison

-The reason for this is because temperature, weight and surface all impact the ability and effectiveness or the rubber.
+Ever since the first climbing shoes touched rock, climbers have been debating which shoe has the stickiest rubber.
+Unfortunately, comparing and coming up with a definitive answer to this question isn’t as easy as it sounds.
+The reason for this is that temperature, weight, and surface type all impact the ability and effectiveness of the rubber.
 Different rubbers are also designed for different tasks and surface types.

+It also depends on what you class as the best.
+While there are certainly some rubbers that are stickier than others, they will almost certainly be less durable than their counterparts.
 There was an experiment done in 2007 by Steven Won – a professor at Northwestern University’s Department of Physics and Astronomy – that attempted to determine the stickiest climbing shoe rubber.

 Based on this, Steven Won concluded that the following rubbers had the best friction: